Skip to main content

 • The description added to the file or the folder

 • The name of the parent directory of a given file is also considered by the search algorithm.
-So for example if you are searching for photos from you vacation in USA and the folder where these files are located contains the word USA (e.g. '20160301 vacation usa'), then the search will list all the files located directly in this folder.
+For example, if you are searching for photos from your vacation in the USA and the folder where these files are located contains the word USA (e.g., '20160301 vacation usa'), the search will list all the files located directly in this folder.

-• PRO The content of TXT, MD and HTML, if the full text search is activated for the current location
+• PRO The content of TXT, MD, and HTML files if the full-text search is activated for the current location.

-The user can start a search by switch to the search area by pressing the Ctrl+Shift+f / Cmd+Shift+f key combination.
-This is global key binding so it will work even if the application is not currently visible or if focus.
-The search area can be also by click in the search text field.
+The user can start a search by switching to the search area by pressing the Ctrl+F / Cmd+F key combination.
+It can also be opened by clicking on the search text field.

 Open search

-Once activated you can start entering the tags or other search terms.
+Once activated, you can start entering the tags or other search terms.
 If you choose to enter tags with the + symbol, you will see suggestions (1) and you can choose from them with the arrow UP and DOWN keys.
-The search can be started by hitting the ÈNTER key or by a click on the search button (4).
-You can close the search mode with the ÈSC key or via click on the X-button (3).
+The search can be started by hitting the ENTER key or by clicking on the search button (4).
+You can close the search mode with the ESC key or by clicking on the X-button (3).

 Entering search query